joinalahmed/fossassam/content/post/ama-ali.md

 **P1:** *Where do you see tensorflow reaching within 2-3 years down the line?*

-**A:** With the realize of  TesnorFlow 2.0 it makes a lot of sense that Google is investing heavily and this time keeping community-centric.
+**A:** With the release of  TensorFlow 2.0 it makes a lot of sense that Google is investing heavily and this time keeping community-centric.
 Also earlier the Usergroup's were not supported by Google now they have started supporting them.
 It has a list of features and realizes planned.
-You can follow the GitHub for the latest updates or be the part of TesnroFlow Google Group(open for all) to see the latest developments.
+You can follow the GitHub for the latest updates or be the part of TensorFlow Google Group(open for all) to see the latest developments.

 **P2:** *What are the best ways for one to learn tensorflow in India?*